aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

     });
     const stage = pipeline.addApplicationStage(new MyApplication(this, 'NoCheck'));
     stage.addApplication(new MyApplication(this, 'RunSecurityDiff'), {
-      checkBroadeningPermissions: true,
+      confirmBroadeningPermissions: true,
     });
     ```

 **Note**: Application level options have higher priority than stage level configuration.
-For example, we can disable stage wide security check by disabling `checkBroadeningPermissions`
+For example, we can disable stage wide security check by disabling `confirmBroadeningPermissions`
 at the application level.

 ```ts